 According to Entrepreneur, business cards are still relevant.
 Well then.
 That means a DIY resin business card holder is relevant too.

 And if you are team ‘no business cards,’ that’s okay.
 Keep reading.
-There’s something else you can do with your resin business card holder.
+There’s another way you can use your DIY resin business card holder.

 Now, if you’ve spent any time around here, you know I go into deep details about why I recommend a specific resin for a project.